Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 An exit strategy for investors can help with staying focused on an end goal, rather than following the crowd, succumbing to emotions, or attempting to time the market.
 For example, if you go into an investment knowing that your exit plan is designed to limit your losses to 5%, you’ll know ahead of time when you should sell.

-Using an investment strategy can prevent doubling or tripling losses that could occur when staying in an investment in the hopes that it will eventually turn around.
+Using an exit strategy can prevent doubling or tripling losses that could occur when staying in an investment in the hopes that it will eventually turn around.
 Exit strategies can also keep you from staying invested too long in an investment that’s doing well.
 The market moves in cycles and what goes up eventually comes down.

 If you’re on a winning streak with a particular stock, you may be tempted to stay invested indefinitely.
 But having an exit strategy and a set end date for cashing out could help you avoid losses if volatility sends the stock’s price spiraling.

-How to Develop an Exit Strategy Plan
+How To Develop an Exit Strategy Plan

 Developing an exit strategy may look different, depending on whether it involves an investment or business situation.
 But the fundamentals are the same, in that it’s important to consider: